brucemcpherson/gupper/README.md

   -f, --filter                    filter displayname      [string] [default: ""] -m, --maxItems                  max Items to process
                                                     [number] [default: Infinity]
+  -o, --offset                    start at this offset in the upload list
+                                                           [number] [default: 0]
   -c, --chunkSize                 items per page to read from gemini uploads API
                                                           [number] [default: 10]
   -t, --threshold                 threshold at which to start flushing output